Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you have gained through volunteering or through internships
+- List any relevant experience you’ve gained through volunteer work or through internships

-- Highlight any accomplishments or responsibilities that you were able to fulfill in these roles
+- Note any achievements or responsibilities you held in these roles.

 References: